This blog post was originally posted on October 21, 2015 and was updated on October 2, 2019.

 Catch a movie at the Seville European Film Festival

-From November 9-17, many of Europe’s top filmmakers will take Seville by storm at the Sevilla Festival de Cine Europeo.
-This year’s edition, the 15th, promises to be even better than ever, with a special local focus on Andalusian films and moviemakers.
-However, the diverse selection reflects talent from several different European countries, and each film will bring something new to the table.
+Many of Europe’s top filmmakers take Seville by storm every year at the Sevilla Festival de Cine Europeo.
+This year’s edition, the 16th, promises to be even better than ever, with a diverse selection reflects talent from several different European countries, each bringing something new to the table.
 Movie buffs can’t miss this event—easily one of the most popular things to do in Seville in November.

 Enjoy a day trip to Italica